TV actor Erik Estrada talks about upcoming Fantasy In Lights Parade expressing excitement as this year’s newest grand marshall

 Estrada says he is really looking forward to the holiday event that is making its 35th annual return.

-90 units will participate in the parade, and will include marching bands, and plenty of floats.
+Ninety units will participate in the parade which will include marching bands, and plenty of floats.

 Organizers are encouraging everybody to come early because roads will be closed.